StarWarsFoundryVTT/StarWarsFFG/README.md

 Release `CHANGELOG` can be found [here](https://github.com/StarWarsFoundryVTT/StarWarsFFG/releases)

+- 03/02/2021 - Cstadther - Fix 743 - Fixed issue to where damaged weapons were not applying a difficulty die addition.
 - 03/02/2021 - Cstadther - Fix 723/724 - Fixed SWA Import issues with soak and added ability for minions (Rivals on Minion Sheet) to have criticals, shows up as a sheet option, but for import defaults to true.
 - 02/02/2021 - Cstadther - Enhancement 732 - Added Triumph and Despair to die roller.
 - 01/02/2021 - Cstadther - Fix 725 - Resolved issue with SW Adversary's soak, now will automatically disable soak calculation on import.